openware/opendax/README.md

 docker-compose up -Vd gateway
 ```

 ## Happy trading with OpenDAX!

 If you have any comments, feedback and suggestions, we are happy to hear from you here at GitHub or here: [crypto exchange software](https://www.openware.com/)

+## 2.6 Migration guide

+To migrate from 2.5 to 2.6, do the following:
+1. Pull 2-6-stable branch
+   While rebasing, rename your `vault.token` to `vault.root_token` in `config/app.yml`
+2. Run `rake render:config`
+3. Run `dc up -Vd vault`
+4. Run `rake service:all`